50+ Examples of Greetings in English

 • Good evening!
 It’s my pleasure.

-Examples of Greeting a Job Interviewer in English
+#6 Greeting a Job Interviewer

 examples of greetings